FACT-Finder-Web-Components/shopware6-plugin/README.md

 Plugin templates could be found in `Resources/views/storefront/`.
 Just as with the previous sections, all templates are extending default Storefront wherever it is possible.
-You can use these templates if you are extending it using `sw_extends` which offers a support for a multi inheritance
+You can use these templates if you are extending it using `sw_extends` which offers a support for a multi inheritance.

 ### Tracking
 Plugin offers a following way of tracking customer actions